rule

 Text 28

-The knowledge do the living beings indeed have from You and by the potency of You out here is it stolen away; You alone indeed know the perfection of the illusory potency of Yourself and no one else [see also B.G.
+The living beings have from You indeed the knowledge and by the potency of Your outer illusion it is stolen away.
+Only You understand the ins and outs of Your ilusory power and no one else [see also B.G.
 15: 15].'
+(Vedabase)

 Text 29

-The Supreme Lord said: 'Prakriti and purusha [nature and the enjoyer] subject to this transformation based upon the mixing of the gunas of the creation, are thus distinct, o best of persons.
+The Supreme Lord said: 'Prakriti and purusha [nature and the enjoyer] are two distinct matters, o best of all persons, and both are subjected to the transformation that is based upon the mixing of the gunas of creation.
+(Vedabase)

 Text 30